faisalkhan131a/Bash-Scripting/Application Monitoring Script/About.md

 ## *Few Words About the Script* ##

-This is pretty much how the script works.
-Although I had to make minor changes to make the script cleaner and more readable, this is still a entry level banner.
-I have added comments in the bash file itself so that it is easier to understand.
-The script itself is stable but it can be optimized fruther.
-So any opinions or suggestion regarding optimization or enhancement is welcome.
-Don't hesitate to reach out to me if you feel so (linkedin would be recommended).
+The script was mainly written to automate a data collection process in the form of a report which if done manually, would take at least 10-15 minutes.
+Using this script the same goal can be achieved within 10-15 seconds or less.
+Mathematically the script proved to be a staggering 98% faster than the manual method in completing the report.
+However this is pretty complicated script and writing and testing it took a very good amount of time.
+The degree of flags used in this script is beyond my current expertise and I had to seek extensive assistance from AI (namely chatGPT) to achieve my goals in shorter amount of time.
+Unfortunately, one of my colleagues have already made a script for this same report and his script his more detailed and comprehensive than mine.
+While I am happy for the time I have invested in writing this script and the lessons that I learned while doing so, I do not wish to keep working on this script to further optimize and stabilize it.
+Thank you for your time if you have actually read this documentation till now.
+It took me almost 2 days to write it, still have not checked the spellings tho :-)

+If you have any question or query, don't hesitate to reach out to me.

-*My LinkedIn profile: linkedin.com/in/faisalkhan131*
+*My LinkedIn profile: linkedin.com/in/faisalkhan131*  (recommneded for faster response)

-**Note to reader :**
+Email: faisalkhan131a@gmail.com